Is Texas a Community Property State?

 How Do You Prove Separate Property?

-Texas community property laws dictate that if either spouse acquired property prior to marriage, the law considers that to be separate property.
-So, based on the community property laws in Texas, if spouse had sole ownership and management of property they purchased or received prior to marriage, then it may be identified as separate property.
+Texas community property laws dictate that if either spouse acquired the property before marriage, the law considers that to be separate property.
+So, based on the community property laws in Texas, if the spouses had sole ownership and management of property they purchased or received before marriage, then it may be identified as separate property.

 Sole ownership and management may be proven through the following: